Teacher's Heartfelt Post Reminds Parents Why We Need to Appreciate Preschool Teachers

 - Some of us, who are mothers, spend more time with YOUR children than our own children.

 - We NEVER give up on any one of YOUR children.
 The day they walk down that aisle in their graduation gown, we tear, we feel that ache, we feel that pride that YOUR children have grown up, ready for Primary 1, ready for life.
 And we will miss them dearly.
 We will miss their laughter, voice, cheekiness, stubbornness, tears, hugs etc.

 While she feels sad that this message may not hit home for those who really need to hear it, still, she finds comfort in knowing that by standing up for other early childhood educators and explaining why preschool teacher burnout happens, some might be comforted.

 Overprotective and Kiasu Parents

 What has become of parents today?
 Why are we so overprotective and quick to judge?
 Is it so difficult to trust other people to care for our children?

 It is almost as if we’re applying the Millennial attitude towards preschool teachers and early childhood educators.
 Do they owe us anything?
 While we lament to our friends about how difficult it is to care for our own children, are we not forgetting that some of these teachers have it a lot harder?
 Mind you, they do this every day.

 Are they not filling in for us so we can get some semblance of normalcy?
-While we complain about ME time and needing a break from the kids and all, what about their breaks?
+While we complain about me-time and need a break from the kids and all, what about their breaks?

 It takes a willing heart for kids to be working in this line.
 When they invest so much in our children and get backlash comments like these from parents, it’s no wonder preschool teacher burnout always happens.